codivily/emindtek/README.md

 npm install
 ```

-## Run the following script to install setup the database
+## Run the following script to setup the sqlite3 database
 ```
 npm run db-reinstall
 ```